kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 A possible solution is to use Docker-in-Docker

--   in this way we don\'t have to pollute the thin env with a bunch of stuff
+-   in this way we don't have to pollute the thin env with a bunch of stuff

 -   Talk to Grisha and Vitalii